calebschoepp/nqq/list-post.md

 # Adding a list type to an interpreted language

-# Intro 1

-If you've found your way to this post then it's likely you've at least heard of Robert Nystrom's fantastic book [Crafting Interpreters](https://craftinginterpreters.com/).
-For those of you who have finished reading it, congratulations!
-For those of you who haven't, you seriously need to drop everything and go read it!
-Robert does a great job of taking his readers from zero to hero and by the end of the book you'll have a deeper sense for how programming languages work and you'll have even built one yourself.

-Finishing the book can be a little intimidating though, especially when you want to keep working on the programming language you were building, Clox.
-That was my experience.
-Sure, after reading the book I could whip up a parser and was accquainted with garbage collection — but I certainly didn't feel prepared to keep adding features to Clox.
+The following post is a detailed walkthrough of how to add a list data type to the interpreted programming language Clox.
+We'll be going over the entire implementation in detail with lot's of code snippets.
+Everything from the syntax grammar to garbage collection will be covered.

+Clox is the language you write in the fantastic book [Crafting Interpreters]() by [Bob Nystrom]().
+If you haven't read the book yet, I highly recommend it.
+This post assumes a high level of familiarty with Clox and Crafting Interpreters but should still be a valuable lesson on programming language design if you haven't read the book.

+My hope is that this post will help give you the confidence to keep adding features to Clox.
+When I finished the Crafting Interpreters I certainly didn't feel qualified to keep working on the language myself.
 I missed the comfort of Robert's witty writing, delightful drawings, and copious code-snippets.

-I'm here to help if even only in a small way.
-You see, I did eventually muster the courage to add a feature to my version of Clox.
-I added a list data type, and once I'd finished adding the feature I realized it wasn't actually so hard.
-Turns out Crafting Interpreters taught us a lot more then we thought it did.
-And if I can add something like lists to Clox then so can you.
+Eventually, I got over that and so can you.
+If I can add something like lists to Clox then so can you.

-Notes
----
-Notes, maybe too heavy of a focus on this being only applicable to readers of Crafting Interpreters...
-Maybe mention it but focus more on the general concept of adding a list data type to a bytecode interpreted language.

-### Possible intro 1
-- This post will show full process of how to add list data type to an interpreted language
-- Will be using Clox from crafting interpreters as a base.
-- I was inspired to write this because I was lost after reading his book and couldn't find any resources

-### Possible intro 2
-- This post will show full process of how to add list data type to an interpreted language
-- The language I'm adding it to is Clox (footnote nqq); talk about Clox and Crafting interpreters at a high level
-- I'm really writing this for the following persona
-- Joma, who just finished Crafting interpreters and is a bit confused on where to go next with building the language.
-Missing the comfort of Robert and the book
-- But you might also find it useful if you are X, Y, Z
-- You should go read the book

----

 # Overview